 The professional journalists I know, particularly associated with Global Geneva/Global Insights, are already practising as their standard way of working all the principles the AI Festival journalists seem to find so difficult in their current businesses.

-In particular, the session on modular journalism (LINK), streamed on 29 November 2021.
+In particular, consider the session on modular journalism (LINK), streamed on 29 November 2021.

 “Often what we consider priorities as journalists are not a priority for our users,” reported the Italian and German leaders of a project to modularize news items.
 This turned out not to involve AI as yet.